 - Performance in this category is calculated based on the provider’s attestation to completing 2 high-weighted activities or 4 medium-weighted activities for a minimum of 90 days.
 Some examples of improvement activities include care coordination, beneficiary engagement and patient safety activities.

-- For small practices, rural practices, or practices located in geographic health professional shortage areas (HPSAs), providers are only required to report 1 high-weighted or 2 medium-weighted activities for full participation.
+- For small practices (less than 15 in the TIN), rural practices, or practices located in geographic health professional shortage areas (HPSAs), providers are only required to report 1 high-weighted or 2 medium-weighted activities for full participation.

 *View the list of Improvement Activity measures: https://qpp.cms.gov/measures/ia